JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 v1
 ```

-Notice that there are quite many `v1alpha1` and `v1beta1` APIs available.
+Notice that there are quite a lot of `v1alpha1` and `v1beta1` APIs available.

-You can use `explain` describe fields and structure of various resources:
+You can use `explain` command to describe fields and structure of various resources:

 ```bash
 kubectl explain deployments --api-version=extensions/v1beta1